oneapi-src/level-zero-spec/core/PROG.md

 ![Subdevice](../images/core_subdevice.png?raw=true)
 @image latex ../images/core_subdevice.png

-If you want to allocate memory and dispatch tasks to a particular sub-device then obtain the sub-device handle and then use this with the APIs for memory and dispatching work.
+If you want to allocate memory and dispatch tasks to a particular sub-device then obtain the sub-device handle and use this with memory and command queue/lists APIs.
+One thing to note is that the ordinal that is used when creating a command queue is relative to the sub-device.
+This ordinal specifies which physical compute queue on the device or sub-device to map the logical queue to.
+You need to query xe_device_properties_t.numAsyncComputeEngines from the sub-device to determine how to set this ordinal.
+See xe_command_queue_desc_t for more details.

 ```c
     ...